Secure Context Evidence Contract

 The product bet

 SecurityRecipes is positioned as the Secure Context Layer for Agentic AI.
-That only becomes enterprise-grade when buyers can answer:
+That only becomes enterprise-grade when reviewers can answer:

 - What evidence objects are safe to expose?